 It’s important to get to the point in a straightforward, understandable way.
-Using plain english to say things clearly should be the coal of every communication.
+Using plain language to say things clearly should be the goal of every communication.

-Why, you might ask, is a designer writing about writing?
-Well, it’s one of the key things that makes communications successful.
+Why I hear you ask, is a designer writing about writing?
+Well, it’s one of the main things that makes communications successful.
 Or not.
-So I thought I would jot down some thoughts I’ve had working with words over the years.
+It isn’t easy to write well, so I’m sharing some notes about things I’ve learned working with words.

 1. Have one clear message